Skip to main content

 (1) Reservations

 Outdoor spaces are generally available for use by the university community and the public, with or without advance reservation or notification, in accordance with this policy.
-Determinations regarding reservations must be made without reference to the content of any expression associated with the activity.
+For those spaces requiring a reservation, determinations regarding reservations must be made without reference to the content or viewpoint.

-The university has designated certain outdoor spaces on the Athens campus that are available for reservation by the university community and the public.
-Paragraph (C) of this rule identifies those areas and relevant rules.
+The university has designated certain outdoor spaces that are available for reservation by the university community and the public.
+See paragraph (C) of this rule for additional information about reservable spaces.

-A user who has reserved an outdoor space is entitled to exclusive use of that space during the reservation time.
+A user who has reserved an outdoor space has priority use of that space during the reservation time as to any other non-official use.
 Unscheduled or conflicting uses of space during a reservation time may not be permitted, and individuals whose use conflicts with a scheduled use may be required to leave that area.

 Additional reservation-related requirements may apply, such as reservation fees.